This chapter is about built in functions. Sort of.

 Perl has many built in functions and I wanted to make this chapter all about how to use them.
 However in some situations there are modules on MetaCPAN which are a better choice because they provide a better user interface or make it harder to poke yourself in the eye.

-Perl syntax is heavily influenced by C and shell languages (among others) and built in functions occasionally expose the underlying implementation in some ways.
-Some examples include:
+Perl syntax is heavily influenced by C and shell languages (among others).
+Built in functions occasionally expose the underlying implementation.
+If you are comfortable with C and shell this might be fine.
+Here are some examples:

 - Special variables.
-Sometimes errors are reported via special
+Sometimes errors are reported via mysteriously named

 By the way, the official documentation for all Perl built in functions is available here: